SEA-ME-COSS/ECU-Control/README.md

 python3 src/control.py
 ```

-(Optional) You can check the CAN communication using test controller.
+(Optional) You can check the CAN communication using keyboard controller.

 ```bash
 # Execute on the ECU-Core